 This section extends my analysis from Brownian motions to other Gaussian processes.
 Such processes can be uniquely defined by \begin{enumerate}

 \item[(i)] a function mapping times~$t\ge0$ to prior means~$\E[\theta(t)]$, and

 \item[(ii)] a function mapping pairs of times~$t\ge0$ and~$t'\ge0$ to covariances~$\Cov(\theta(t),\theta(t'))$.

 \end{enumerate} The Brownian motion described in Section~\ref{sec:model} is the Gaussian process characterized by~$\E[\theta(t)]=\mu t$ and~$\Cov(\theta(t),\theta(t'))=\sigma_0^2+\sigma^2\min\{t,t'\}$.
 Different covariance functions lead to different residual variances~$R_n$ and, by Lemma~\ref{lem:solution}, different optimal myopic precisions~$p_n^*$.
-This is because~$R_n$ depends on how the signals in~$\Ical_n\setminus\{s_n\}$ covary with each other and with the state's value~$\theta(t_n)$.
-Lemma~\ref{lem:residual-variance-arbitrary} describes this dependence.
+This is because~$R_n$ depends on how the signals in~$\Hcal_n\setminus\{s_n\}$ covary with each other and with the state's value~$\theta(t_n)$.
+I describe this dependence in Lemma~\ref{lem:residual-variance-arbitrary}.
 It defines~$R_n$ as a function of the state's autocovariances and signals' precisions when~$\{\theta(t)\}_{t\ge0}$ follows an arbitrary Gaussian process.

 \begin{lemma} Suppose~$\{\theta(t)\}_{t\ge0}$ follows a Gaussian process.
 Let~$n\in\N$, let~$G_n\in\R^{n\times n}$ be the covariance matrix with~${ij}^\text{th}$ entry

 and let~$D_n\in(\R\cup\{\infty\})^{n\times n}$ be the diagonal matrix with~${ii}^\text{th}$ entry